 Evaluation will be based on the Assessment of Clinical Performance (ACP), a standardized evaluation by the clinical instructor.
 The DCE/ ACCE will determine the final grade: Honours, Pass or Fail.
 A passing grade is Pass or Honours.
-A student who is unsuccessful in obtaining the internship objectives in the above internship units may have the opportunity for remedial work and a supplemental internship to cover the material of that unit.
-This privilege may be awarded only after due consideration by the Evaluation and Awards Committee.
+In the case where a student is unsuccessful in obtaining the internship objectives in the above internship units, refer to the section on Failure, Supplemental Evaluations and Termination.